Trump-backed candidate's 'monkey' comment draws fire in Florida race

 TAMPA (Reuters) - Florida’s marquee governor’s race heated up on Wednesday, when the Trump-backed Republican candidate said the state should not “monkey this up” by electing his opponent, Democrat Andrew Gillum, who is African-American, in November.

-U.S. Representative Ron DeSantis, a staunch supporter of U.S. President Donald Trump who won his party’s nomination on Tuesday, made the remarks on Fox News and immediately came under fire for their negative racial undertones.
+U.S. Representative Ron DeSantis, a staunch supporter of U.S. President Donald Trump who won his party’s nomination on Tuesday, made the remarks on Fox News and immediately came under fire for what critics said were racist undertones.

 “The last thing we need to do is to monkey this up by trying to embrace a socialist agenda with huge tax increases,” DeSantis said, after calling Gillum “an articulate” spokesman for far-left views.

-Gillum, the liberal mayor of state capital Tallahasee, won a surprising victory in the Democratic primary for Florida governor, and has said he hopes to motivate younger progressives and minority voters who normally sit out non-presidential elections.
+Gillum, the 39-year-old mayor of state capital Tallahasee, won a surprising victory in the Democratic primary for Florida governor, and said he hopes to motivate younger progressives and minority voters who often sit out non-presidential elections.

 If he wins the Nov.
 6 election, he would be the first black governor in the country’s most populous swing state.

-“It’s disgusting that Ron DeSantis is launching his general election campaign with racist dog whistles,” Florida Democratic Party Chairwoman Terrie Rizzo wrote on Twitter.
+Gillum, speaking to Politico on Wednesday afternoon, said he thought DeSantis and Trump were “scraping from the bottom of the barrel,” saying that the state would be “looking for a governor that was going to bring us together, not divide us.
+Not misogynists.
+Not racists.
+Not bigots.”

 Words like “monkey” or “ape” have been used to demean African-Americans and are considered racist in that context.

-Gillum’s campaign referred Reuters to Rizzo’s remarks, and several other members of Florida’s congressional delegation also condemned the comment.
+However, in American colloquial speech, “monkey with” or “monkey around with” can mean handling something carelessly or incorrectly.

 DeSantis spokesman Stephen Lawson said the candidate was referring to Gillum’s political positions, not his race.